 ELD 2 students understand and speak conversational English, but continue to require support to meet grade level expectations for content courses.
-The ELD 2 curriculum is based on the needs of the learners with a focus on developing academic language and skills.
+The ELD 2 curriculum is based on the learners' needs with a focus on developing academic language and skills.
 Vocabulary, syntax, and grammar necessary for understanding content class materials are presented and practiced in context.